LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Introduction

 \section{Introduction}

 Cosmic reionization is the final major phase transition of the universe, during which most hydrogen in the intergalactic medium (IGM) became ionized by Lyman-continuum (LyC) photons with $\lambda_\textrm{rest}<912$~\AA\ produced by astrophysical sources.
-The timing of this transition is constrained by multiple observational probes \citep{Planck2020,Banados2018,Mason2018,McGreer2015,Fan2006}.
+The timing of this transition is constrained by multiple observational probes.
+CMB polarization measurements imply an integrated Thomson optical depth of $\tau = 0.054 \pm 0.007$, corresponding to an instantaneous reionization redshift of $z_{\rm re}\simeq7.7$ \citep{Planck2020}.
+Quasar damping-wing and Ly$\alpha$ emitter statistics indicate a substantially neutral IGM at $z\sim7$ \citep{Banados2018,Mason2018}, whereas quasar Gunn--Peterson and dark-pixel analyses suggest that reionization was largely complete by $z\sim6$ \citep{Fan2006,McGreer2015}.
 Star-forming galaxies are now considered the primary contributors to the LyC photon budget required for reionization \citep[e.g.,][]{Robertson2022,Jiang2022,Jiang2025}.

 Quantifying the ionizing photon contribution from galaxies is central to understanding cosmic reionization, but remains observationally challenging.
 The escape fraction of LyC photons into the IGM, $f_{\rm esc}$, is difficult to measure directly at $z\gtrsim4.5$ because the IGM becomes increasingly opaque to ionizing radiation.
 As a result, indirect constraints from lower-redshift Lyman Continuum Emitters (LCEs) have played a key role, providing laboratories for testing LyC escape mechanisms and informing expectations for galaxies in the reionization era.